F5Networks/f5-azure-arm-templates/supported/standalone/1nic/prod_stack/README.md

 This solution uses an ARM template to launch a single NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard Cloud design where the  BIG-IP VE instance is running with a single interface, where both management and data plane traffic is processed.
 This is a traditional model in the cloud where the deployment is considered one-armed.

-**Networking Stack Type:** This template deploys into an existing, production networking stack; so the networking infrastructure MUST be available prior to deploying.
+**Networking Stack Type:** This template deploys into an existing networking stack, so the networking infrastructure MUST be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects.

 This template differs from the *existing stack* template in that this template deploys without creating or attaching any public IP addresses to the BIG-IP VEs (note that outbound Internet access for the BIG-IP is still required).
 This can be useful (or possibly required) in deployments where accessing resources does not require a public IP address on the BIG-IP VE, such as users connecting to internal applications using a VPN.